PavlaBerankova/Advent-of-Code/README.md

 # Advent-of-Code
 Puzzle solutions from https://adventofcode.com/

-For each day AoC you will find a **puzzle.txt** file where the puzzle entry is and the code to solve the puzzle is in **contents.swift**
+In the Resources folder you will find **puzzle.txt** where the puzzle entry is.
+And the code to solve the puzzle is in **Contents.swift**